Critical Phenomena in Hadronic and DIS Processes: Deep inelastic scattering

+Experimentally, the onset of the gas-fluid phase transition may be verified by the observed spectrum of the produced particles.
+The $p_{\perp}$ distribution of particles produced from the dilute gaseous state (below the saturation region), can be computed perturbatively, while beyond the saturation border line the produced particles result from the collisions of a very large number of constituents, as in the color glass condensate~\cite{CGC1,CGC2}.
+Whatever the details of the phase transition, the significant point is the existence of a dense partonic medium.
+Experimental data on DIS and on high-energy proton-nucleus and heavy-ion collisions show that the partonic matter may appear as a fluid, the color glass condensate.
+The nature of strongly interacting matter under extreme conditions should be universal, be it produced in hadron-hadron, hadron-nucleus, nucleus-nucleus, heavy-ion collisions, or in deep inelastic lepton-hadron scattering.

-To make the correspondence between the EoS with its variables $P,\ T,\ \mu$, {\it etc.} to the experimental observables, depending on the reaction kinematics, is the most delicate and complicated point in the thermodynamical description of any high-energy collisions, in particular of DIS.
+To map the saturation region in DIS onto the spinodal region in the VdW EoS, that is, to make the correspondence between the EoS with its variables $P,\ T,\ \mu$, {\it etc.} to the experimental observables, depending on the reaction kinematics, is the most delicate and complicated point in the thermodynamical description of any high-energy collisions, in particular of DIS.

 It requires further cautious studies and accurate numerical tests.
 Attempts to link two different approaches, one based on the $S$ matrix (scattering amplitude, cross sections) and the other one on their collective properties (statistical mechanics, thermodynamics, equation of state), to hadron dynamics, have already been proposed (see~\cite{Jenk1} and references therein).